 There has also been unity on the question of sequencing of the Brexit negotiations, and the need for agreement on the status and rights of EU citizens in the UK after Brexit, the UK’s financial settlement with the EU, and the Ireland-Northern Ireland border, all of which were addressed by the Joint Report on progress in the first phase of Brexit negotiations in December 2017.
 The status of Member State nationals in the UK was a priority for several states with large numbers of their citizens living in the UK, notably Poland, Romania and other recent accession countries as well as Italy.
 Reaching agreement on the UK’s financial settlement upon withdrawal from the EU was also critical, with net recipients from the EU budget concerned about a potential loss of funds and net contributors concerned about having to make up any shortfall.

-The critical sticking point as the negotiations on the withdrawal agreement drew to a close was the question of the Northern Ireland-Ireland border and the measures required to prevent a hard border re-emerging.
-Again, the EU27 have remained united on this front and supportive of Ireland's position in the negotiations.
-Smaller states have expressing their affinity with a fellow small state in the negotiations, while the German Government has expressed itself as a guarantor of the interests of smaller states.
+The critical sticking point as the negotiations on the Withdrawal Agreement (WA) drew to a close was the question of the Northern Ireland-Ireland border and the measures required to prevent a hard border re-emerging.
+Again, the EU27 remained united on this front and supportive of Ireland’s position in the negotiations.
+Smaller states expressed their affinity with a fellow small state in the negotiations, while the German Government expressed itself as a guarantor of the interests of smaller states.

 The EU27 governments have also been mindful of public opinion and have been boosted in this regard by increasing support for the EU in surveys.
 Support for EU membership has increased since the UK referendum in 2016 in countries with long-standing histories of Euro-scepticism such as Sweden and Denmark as well as more recently Euro-sceptic countries like Italy.
-A special Eurobarometer survey for the European Parliament published in October 2018 (based on a survey conducted in September 2018 of people aged 15+) showed majority support for EU membership in all EU Member States, although support was below 50% in both the Czech Republic and Italy (with large numbers of don't knows).
+A special Eurobarometer survey for the European Parliament published in April 2019 (based on a survey conducted in February-March 2019 of a representative sample of people aged 15+) showed net support for EU membership in all EU Member States, although support was below 50% in the UK, Czech Republic and Italy (with large numbers of don’t knows).

 Commons Briefing papers CBP-8362